-Limitations: Nitrile compounds are attacked by small amounts of Ozone.
-Phthalate type plasticizers are commonly used in compounding Nitrile Rubber.
+Nitrile compounds are attacked by small amounts of Ozone.
+Phthalate type plasticizers are commonly used in compounding Nitrile rubber.
 These plasticizers can migrate out and cause problems with certain plastics.
-Also, new regulations on certain phthalates have limited their use.
+Also, new regulation on certain phthalates have limited their use.